 What is Oxycodone?

 Oxycodone is a drug that is typically used to relieve moderate to severe pain.
 Belonging to the narcotic class of medications, Oxycodone is also known as an opiate analgesic.
 Similar to other opiate drugs such as morphine or heroine, oxycodone is synthesized from the poppy-derived thebaine.
-Originally developed in the early 1900s, Oxycodone was synthesized with the intent of creating a drug with similar effects to Morphine and Heroin with less dependency.
+Originally developed in the early 1900s, Oxycodone was synthesized with the intent of creating a drug with similar effects to Morphine and Heroin with less dependency, but an Oxycodone addiction can still develop.
 Oxycodone has been shown to have a high potential for abuse and is not recommended for use unless under supervision and prescription by a physician.
 Oxycodone can be chewed, injected, swallowed, or snorted.
 Street names of oxycodone include OC, OX, Oxycotton, Blue, Hillbilly Heroin, Kicker, and Poor Man’s Heroin.
 Though Oxycodone typically comes in the form of a pill, it can also be crushed up into a white powder or dissolved in water.

 Oxycodone Treatment and Help